|

 - The athlete holds the medicine ball with both hands at chest

-- Athlete passes the medicine ball to their assistant, pushing it off their chest and
+- The athlete passes the medicine ball to the assistant, pushing it off their chest and

-- The assistant catches the medicine ball, allows the medicine ball to come to their
+- The assistant catches the medicine ball and allows the medicine ball to come to their

 - The athlete should try to anticipate the catch and return the medicine ball as quickly as